dokku/blog/docs/2020/comparing-buildpack-v3-to-herokuish.md

 If you are rebuilding an app using pack, you'll notice that there doesn't appear to be any caching with the Heroku builder.
 This might be a bug due to shim usage, and will likely be resolved in the future, but for now should expect this to be the case.

+!!! note

-> As an aside, the `buildpacks/lifecycle` project - and therefore pack - creates OCI compatible images, so tooling that only works with the older [Docker Image Specification](https://github.com/moby/moby/tree/master/image/spec) may fail when using pack-built images.
+    As an aside, the `buildpacks/lifecycle` project - and therefore pack - creates OCI compatible images, so tooling that only works with the older [Docker Image Specification](https://github.com/moby/moby/tree/master/image/spec) may fail when using pack-built images.

 #### With Herokuish